maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 Package is installed locally using pip install .

-This simulates real-world package development.
+This simulates real-world Python package development.

-🔹 Logging
+🔹 LOGGING

 Python’s built-in logging module is used